Mobius1/Selectr/README.md

 # Selectr
 A lightweight dependency-free select box replacement written in vanilla javascript.
-2.8kb minified and gzipped.
+Similar to Select2 and Chosen without the dependencies.

 Features: